simov/grant/README.md

     ALL /start

-Begins gatekeeper transactions and authentication steps.
+Begins guardian transactions and authentication steps.
 These steps are passed with a `302` request and should be followed.

 #### Parameters

 - `hash`

 **OAuth 1.0a**
 > Used in the OAuth 1.0a Signature Process for 1-Legged requests.
-[Example](https://github.com/Mashape/gatekeeper/blob/master/tests/factual.js#L46).
+[Example](https://github.com/Mashape/guardian/blob/master/tests/factual.js#L46).

 - `url` *Calling URL, query parameters from here are parsed so you don't need to place them in parameters...
 I don't think.*
 - `method` *Calling Method*